 The practical problems of eradication are likely to be considerable after a species has become established, since many non-native species are widespread and prolific breeders.
 They are often found on private land or in areas where control is difficult because of public sensitivities.
 For example, the Canada Goose in Europe lives in close proximity to Man and is considered by many to be an attractive animal that enhances people's experience, especially in city parks.
-A number of organisations in the UK have been deterred from taking action against the species despite considerable agricultural damage threat to habitats and perhaps human health-because of real or perceived public pressure in favour of the birds.
+A number of organisations in the UK have been deterred from taking action against the species despite considerable agricultural damage because of real or perceived public pressure in favour of the birds.
 Many of the species concerned are long-lived and control of reproduction alone is unlikely to be successful, so control measures are likely to be contentious.
-In many cases any control of non-native species is likely to have a deleterious effect (e.g. through disturbance or the killing of non-target animals) on native fauna and flora.
+In some cases, in the absence of a managed response, the control of non-native species may have a deleterious effect (e.g. through the killing of endangered non-target animals) on native fauna and flora.

-The measures that can be taken to control non-native species are given in Appendix 23.
+The measures that can be taken to control non-native species are given in Appendix 3.
 Many of these methods are fraught with difficulty, either because of practical or political problems.
-However, given the will and with the support of voluntary organisations, the example of the Ruddy Duck (Box $\underline{76}$ ) indicates that control programmes can be publicly acceptable and meet with success.
+However, given the will and with the support of voluntary organisations, the example of the Ruddy Duck (Box 7) indicates that control programmes can be publicly acceptable and meet with success.